brickbots/PiFinder/docs/source/dev_guide.rst

 Debugging from the command line
 -------------------------------

 If you installed all dependencies, you like to develop and test your code with debugging information and all error messages.
-Or just to be able to stop an run the program.
 Therefore, switch to the ``~/PiFinder/python`` folder and start the PiFinder python program with certain command line parameters.

 .. code-block::